 The complex.
 The wider area now holds 5,500 families across 24 communities in Paraná.

 One of Brazil’s oldest land disputes has finally been settled.
-A major act of Brazil land reform has handed legal title over a vast contested estate to the families who have farmed it for years.
+A major act of Brazil land reform has handed legal title over a vast contested estate to the families who farmed it for years.

 Brazil Settles a 30-Year Land Fight Over 33,000 Hectares.
 (Photo Internet reproduction)